 - Once the clings are dry, pop them out of the cookie cutters.

-- Exhale on your clings or warm them in your hands and then stick to glass or mirrored surfaces.
+- For both methods: exhale on your clings or warm them in your hands and then stick to glass or mirrored surfaces.

 Notes

-If you enjoyed these window clings, I hope you’ll check out these other ideas:
+If you enjoyed this project, let me know in the comments!
+I also hope you’ll check out these other ideas:

 I need the opposite!
 I have window clings that I have no idea what to do with but I love decoupage, scrapbooking, etc. I do not own a cricut but I do own a printer and a knife.
 I am going to attempt to modge podge over my window cling, first on a piece of glass then I will try wood.
 I have crayola cling art clear film, 7 sheets.